Anyone can get breast cancer. It's the most common type of cancer in the UK.

 Anyone registered with a GP as female will be invited for NHS breast screening every 3 years between the ages of 50 and 71.
 You'll get a letter in the post inviting you for your first invite between the ages of 50 and 53.
 Then you'll be invited every 3 years until you turn 71.
 Women over the age of 71 are not automatically invited to attend screening, however, they are welcome to contact us and self-refer themselves every 3 years.

 Some people have a higher risk of developing breast cancer.
 ‘High Risk’ means that you have been assessed by a specialist in genetics or oncology as being at more risk of developing breast cancer than women in the general population.
 People at high risk of breast cancer are offered breast screening at an earlier age than others in the general population.
 We call this ‘surveillance’ screening.
-Please see the below link for more information about how we offer breast screening for women at high risk of developing breast cancer:
+Further NHS Advice can be found here: Breast screening for women with a high risk of breast cancer